-As an ABRSM examiner (Jazz & Classical) Rob has toured extensively in the UK, Ireland, Hong Kong, Malaysia, Indonesia, India, Arab States, New Zealand and Turkey.
+As an ABRSM examiner (Jazz & Classical) Rob has toured extensively in the UK, Ireland, Hong Kong, Malaysia, Indonesia, India, Arab States, New Zealand, Turkey & China.
 He has adjudicated for festivals and schools in both jazz and classical genres, acted as specialist examiner at the RCS and presented CPD training courses for many music organisations.

 Directing experience includes Glasgow City Big Band, Biggar Big Band, RSAMD Improvisation Ensemble & ICE Youth Theatre (Lanark).

 Rob plays Sopranino, Soprano, Alto, Tenor, Baritone saxophones, Bb, A, Eb, Bass clarinets, EWI wind synthesiser and Piano.

 He has been based in Scotland with his wife Abi and their three children since 1999.